5 Smart Approaches for Landing Your First Marketing Job

 Happy businessman shaking hands with a female interviewer in office

-It’s safe to say as the world responds and adjusts to the COVID-19 crisis it’s going to be even more critical for today’s aspiring marketing professionals to be more creative, forward-thinking, and nimble when positioning themselves to potential employers.
-And especially in a time when so much communication and interaction is being done via social media, video content, photos, or other digital means, understanding how to make a name for yourself using these tools can be a key factor in whether you get the gig.
+It is more critical than ever for today's aspiring marketing professionals to be more creative, forward-thinking, and nimble when positioning themselves to potential employers.
+And especially in a time when so much communication and interaction are being done via social media, video content, photos, or other digital means, understanding how to make a name for yourself using these tools can be a critical factor in whether you get the gig.

-With that in mind, let’s examine 5 smart, good sense approaches for landing your first marketing job.
+With that in mind, let's examine five smart, good-sense approaches for landing your first marketing job.

 1. Discover your lane